nhuson/typescript-node-DI/README.md

 # typescript-node-DI
-The repo use Nestjs with plugin Fastify , architect by Dependency Injection.
+The repo use Nestjs framework with plugin Fastify.
+The initialization archirect for project want to use Dependency Injection partern.
+It's using hygen to auto generate file via command line without having to do it by manualy.

 ## Requiment
 - Node version: >= 8